An Experience You Do Not Want to Miss!

 Q. Is your membership January to January or from the month I join to the same month next year?

 A. Your membership is good for one year from the month you join until the same month the following year.
-For example if you join in May your membership is good until May of the following year.
+For example if you join in May your membership is good until the end of May of the following year.

 Q. Why do you charge an annual fee and a daily fee?